azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 - Name: _scmtopic_

-Leave all other settings as is and click **Create**.
+Leave all other settings as suggested and click **Create**.
 When finished, open the topic and add two subscriptions.

 Subscription for Search Service / indexing of contacts: